decentralizedintelligencenetwork/.github/profile/README.md

 Read our full white paper here: [Decentralized Intelligence Network (DIN) White Paper](https://github.com/Doctelligence/White-Paper/blob/main/Decentralized%20Intelligence%20Network%20(DIN).pdf)

 **Decentralized Intelligence Network (DIN)** was also featured in the [Oxford CS Department’s discussion](https://www.linkedin.com/feed/update/urn:li:activity:7229826012803395584/) on the future role of decentralized AI.

+We are recipients of a **Cosmos Institute** Grant: [cosmos-institute.org](https://cosmos-institute.org/), based in Austin, Texas and the University of Oxford.

 ---